GiulioCusenza/bigram_model/README.md

 # Kneser-Ney bigram model
-Word-bigram model with Kneser-Ney smoothing for next-word prediction and sentence generation
+Word-bigram model with Kneser-Ney smoothing for next-word prediction and sentence generation.